Graham Stuart (politician): 4th term (2017–2019)

+5th term (2019–2024)

+Stuart was again re-elected at the 2019 general election, increasing his vote share to 62.1% and his majority to 20,448.
+This was the highest vote share and highest majority ever won by an MP in Beverley and Holderness.

-He was then appointed as a Trade Envoy to Vietnam, Cambodia and Laos in January 2022 and he held this role until July 2022.
+In January 2022 Stuart was appointed as a Trade Envoy to Vietnam, Cambodia and Laos and held this role until July 2022.
 He was made Minister of State at the Foreign, Commonwealth and Development Office in July 2022 as part of the caretaker government by outgoing Prime Minister Boris Johnson.

 He was made Minister of State for Climate in September 2022 as part of the incoming cabinet of Prime Minister Liz Truss.
-In one of his first interviews in his new position with the BBC, Stuart commented that Oil and Gas Exploration in the North Sea would be "good for the environment".
+In one of his first interviews in his new position with the BBC, Stuart commented that oil and gas exploration in the North Sea would be "good for the environment".
 He attended Charles III's accession council on 10 September.
 He was formally appointed a privy counsellor three days later, granting him the honorific style The Right Honourable.
 On 19 October 2022, before a controversial vote on fracking that the government had declared a vote of confidence, Stuart suggested that the vote was not actually a confidence vote, apparently communicating a message from a "junior official at 10 Downing Street".
 The resulting confusion played a significant role in the resignation of Liz Truss the next day.
 On 27 October 2022, upon the appointment of Rishi Sunak as Prime Minister he was reappointed to his position and given the additional Energy portfolio but was removed from Cabinet.

-In 2023, reports emerged that Stuart had received £10,000 donation towards his campaign from energy company JR Rix & Sons based out of Hull and an additional £2,000 from Bostonair, an aviation company, also based out of Hull.
+In 2023, reports emerged that Stuart had received £10,000 donation towards his campaign from energy company JR Rix & Sons and an additional £2,000 from Bostonair, an aviation company, both based in Hull.

+In April 2024, Stuart stood down as Energy Minister and Net Zero Minister.

+6th term (2024–)

+At the 2024 general election, Stuart was again re-elected, with a decreased vote share of 34.5% and a narrow majority of 124.

+In March 2025 Stuart suggested US President Donald Trump was a Russian asset/agent.
+When later challenged on the BBC he admitted he had "no hard and fast evidence" for the charge but said "well if it walks like a duck and quacks like a duck.
+What we’ve got is a president who is making absolutely no demands of the aggressor, the dictator...
+And therefore, it’s hard not to have it as a possibility."